believeinlain/asynch-cv/README.md

 If using conda, an appropriate environment can be created with `conda env create --file async-cv.yml`.

 To build, first execute `python setup.py build_ext --i` to compile the cython extensions.
+Requires [CTPL](https://github.com/vit-vit/CTPL) if compiled with thread support.
+To install CTPL, simply clone the repository into a directory parallel to this one.
+For example, if this repository is cloned into `C:\dev\async-cv`, then clone CTPL into `C:\dev\CTPL`.

 Simply run one of the `test_*.py` scripts to see a demonstration.